sean-carroll-1992/osticket-prereqs/README.md

 <br />

 <p>
-The next step is to continue setting up osTicket in the browser > click "continue"
+The next step is to continue setting up osTicket in the browser > click "Continue"

-Fill out the text fields but stop when you get to the "database settings" section.
+Fill out the text fields but stop when you reach the "database settings" section.
 </p>
 <p>
 <img src="https://i.imgur.com/85NcHID.jpeg" height="50%" width="50%" alt="Disk Sanitization Steps"/>